-Initial Setup of Runtime Fabric
+Initial Setup of a Runtime Fabric Instance

 Once we have completed the installation of our Runtime Fabric instance, and before we can deploy any apps there are some extra steps of configuration in your RTF that need to be done: